getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ![Custom Inbound Filters]({% asset guides/manage-event-stream/02.png @path %})

-Once applied, you can track the amount of filtered errors using the graph provided at the top of the Inbound Data Filters view.
+Once applied, you can track the number of filtered errors using the graph provided at the top of the Inbound Data Filters view.

 ![Built-in Inbound Filters]({% asset guides/manage-event-stream/03.png @path %})